timcdlucas/Abundance-Density-Manuscript/Data/README.md

 [PopSims.csv](PopSims.csv) contains the results for the simulations where population size is kept constant while density is altered by changing area.

 [DensSims.csv](DensSims.csv) contains the results for the simulations where population size is altered by changing colony size and population density is kept constant by altering area to match the changing population size.

+[DensSims-Clean.csv](DensSims-Clean.csv) contains the results for the simulations where population size is altered by changing colony size but one row that where the simulation errored out has been removed.

 [Dens2Sims.csv](Dens2Sims.csv) contains the results for the simulations where population size is altered by changing the number of colonies and population density is kept constant by altering area to match the changing population size.